-Hike through the unforgettable snowy scenery at Ricketts Glen State Park this winter.
+Hike Through Unforgettable Snowy Scenery at Ricketts Glen State Park

 Another frosty winter settles over NEPA.
 The joys of warm summer hikes and colorful autumn strolls fade into distant memories.
 Flowering spring meadows lie dormant beneath a blanket of frost and snow.
 And those picturesque mountain waterfalls have iced over – their sparkling majesty halted in suspension awaiting the sun’s return north.